reeshub/pc-sprint/PC-SPRINT v2/README.md

 ![PC-SPRINT v2 Prototype Installed](Images/pc-sprint-v2-installed.jpg)

-Building on the work of Doug Severson in 1985, the PC-SPRINT v2 is an updated and improved DIY overclocking device for 8088-based systems.
-Please see the [PC-SPRINT README](/blob/master/README.md) for an introduction to the original device.
+Building on the work of Doug Severson from 1985, the PC-SPRINT v2 is an updated and improved DIY Open Hardware overclocking device for 8088-based systems.
+Please see the [PC-SPRINT README](/README.md) for an introduction to the original device.

 With the potential for DMA-related problems I decided that it would be worth attempting to improve the design of the PC-SPRINT.
-Although I haven't run into these problems myself and I'm not sure how I'll test it, it will be a fun project and an opportunity to teach myself some things about KiCAD, PCB fabrication and early PCs.
-With all that in mind, the PC-SPRINT v2 will aim to seamlessly switch back to the stock clock speed whenever there is DMA activity, eliminating the possibility of lockups.
+Although I haven't run into these problems myself it will be a fun project and an opportunity to teach myself some things about KiCAD, PCB fabrication and early PCs.
+With all that in mind, the PC-SPRINT v2 will aim to seamlessly switch back to the stock clock speed whenever there is DMA activity, hopefully eliminating the possibility of lockups.

 ![3D Render of PC-SPRINT v2](Images/render.png)